 GOOD MORNING ISRAEL – AFTER 20 YEARS

-Screening of the movie “Good Morning Israel- after 20 years ” and meeting with the director Dr. Amir Har-Gil.
+Screening of the movie “Good Morning Israel- after 20 years ” and meeting with the director Prof. Amir Har-Gil.

 The film accompanies a weekday morning in the lives of five youths from different sectors of Israeli society during their adolescence.
 The film follows events in the youths’ lives, the similarities and differences in their lives and more.
 Suitable for discussion about Israeli society.

 A 20 year project started by Amir Har-Gil upon his graduating in film studies.
 The prize winning “Good Morning Israel” he started 20 years ago described a weekday in the lives of 5 children: Meir from Kibbutz Maabarot, Yossi from Ofakim development town, Saar from Ramat-Aviv Gimmel, Mundar from Taybeh and Yehoshua from Kfar Habad.
 By filming the most resembling hour in their lives, the morning hour, Har-Gil created a microcosm of Israeli society.
 Ten years later the director returned to them and made another film which was screened on the eve of Independence Day.
 Now Har-Gil decided to embark on a journey to find out what has changed in the various Israeli protagonists, what changed in him.
 At the time, 20 years ago, the film focused on the most resembling hour in the protagonists’ lives, the hour of awakening until they got to school.
 At the time the differences between the children, their worldviews, their socio-economic conditions, beliefs and hopes were obvious.
 The film was awarded prizes and won media attention.
 Today, thirty years later, the director returns to the protagonists who are in their thirties, to see what has happened to them.